desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 in a Signaling Zone of fewer labels (such as `example.net`), a zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

-In addition, Signaling Zones SHOULD use NSEC to allow efficient discovery of pending bootstrapping operations by means of zone walking (see (#triggers)).
-This is especially useful for bulk processing after a Child DNS Operator has enabled the protocol.

 ## Parental Agent